jronallo/iiif-image-server-node/readme.md

 ## Vagrant

-Currently dependencies are installed with ansible roles from a private repository.
-These roles install nodejs and passenger.
-We're working to make this repository public.
+`vagrant up`

-Once everything is installed you can visit: <http://localhost:8088/index.html?id=trumpler14>
+Once everything is installed you can visit: <http://localhost:8088/viewer/trumpler14>

 ## Kakadu Copyright Notice and Disclaimer
  We do not distribute the Kakadu executables.
 You will need to install the Kakadu binaries/executables available [here](http://kakadusoftware.com/downloads/).
 The executables available there are made available for demonstration purposes only.
 Neither the author, Dr. Taubman, nor UNSW Australia accept any liability arising from their use or re-distribution.